 Program schedule, cost, and application process.

-TKS Toronto is a long-term program, which runs from October 2018 to May 2019.
-The sessions are held in-person once/week on the weekend, and are engaged remotely throughout the week in our online community.
+TKS Toronto runs from October 2018 to May 2019.
+The sessions are held in-person once/week on the weekend.
+Students are engaged remotely throughout the week in our online community.

 TKS is hosted at McKinsey & Company in downtown Toronto: